 Why It’s a Great Choice: Central Michigan University places among the top 15 Best Online Bachelor’s Programs by U.S. News & World Report.
 CMU is also among the top-ranked U.S. News & World Report’s Best Online Programs for Veterans.

 Other Considerations: CMU is accredited by the Higher Learning Commission.
-Online students choose from programs such as the Bachelor of Applied Arts, Psychology, or Integrated Leadership Studies.
+Online students choose from online degrees such as:

 6. Western Kentucky University